 After taking a bite, I was slightly disappointed that the noodles failed to embody the customary vinegary kick one expects from a bowl of bak chor mee.
 Instead, the dominant flavours were a fiery burst of chilli heat and savoury undertones.

-The saving grace were the golden nuggets of pork lard which released aromatic bursts of greasy and crunchy deliciousness.
+The saving grace was the golden nuggets of pork lard, which released aromatic bursts of greasy and crunchy deliciousness.

 I found that the pieces of liver were a testament to the chef’s skills, cooked to perfection with a slight chewiness that avoided the overwhelming metallic taste usually found in overcooked renditions.
 The pork slices, too, played their part beautifully, exhibiting a tender and succulent quality.